 What is a Business Strategy?

 Your vision is essentially where you want the company to go.
-Your mission statement, on the other hand, is how you are going to get there.
-You must establish the long-term goals for your company – the final destination.
+Your mission statement is how you're going to get there.

 Start with your vision statement, which should include: